bredamatt/cardano-notes/revealjs/midterm/governance.md

 - Implementation vs. theory
 - Seemed to be a few issues regarding committee members:
-    - NIZK protocol can be used to maliciously complain about honest committee members
+    - Appears possible to maliciously complain about honest committee members
     - Decryption of shared key for a new governance round to commence